lightxy639/ns3-mmwave-cfran/README.md

 # mmWave ns-3 module #

-The code of cfran module is in contrib/cfran.
+The code of cfran module is in contrib/cfran (master).

 A detailed README is coming soon.